 AR is 36 years old with type 2 diabetes and a BMI of 41kg/m2.
 Current diabetes medications include: metformin, sitagliptin (Januvia) and empagliflozin (Jardiance) at maximum doses.
 AR is prescribed tirzepatide (Mounjaro).
 Based on this information, what action do you recommend to the provider?

-- B. Stop the sitagliptin when initiating tirzepatide. - c.
+- A. Verify kidney function first. - B. Stop the sitagliptin when initiating tirzepatide. - c.
 Decrease the dose of metformin to prevent hypoglycemia. - D. Evaluate thyroid function before starting tirzepatide.